rizwan-kh/rizwan-kh.github.io/content/posts/azdo-send-json-request.md

 }'
 ```

-- The other way to trigger a pipeline is calling the **RunPipeline API**, I wrote a small program
+- The other way to trigger a pipeline is by calling the **RunPipeline API**, I wrote a small program

 {{< gist rizwan-kh c08955a24bfc1eb3eaa48248acd012e0 >}}